 Therefore, write your shop description wisely!
 Use clear, concise language that draws customers in and will register well in Google search results.

-Below, you can see how Five Fridays has used their About page to describe their shop and what you might find in it if you click the link.
+Below, you can see how Caroline Hjerpe has used the About page to describe her shop and what you might find in it if you click the link.